 He humbly attempted to explain the wisdom behind eight short verses, and each time he translated the teachings as the only English speaking monk, he gave credit to his teachers, even though he was the one sitting in front of us giving the teaching.

 He demonstrated to me the crucial element missing from so many leaders, and what it takes to be an inspiring leader.
 Each word, each action, each response from him were based on humility.
 But each time he reflected on the hardships of living as a monk, as opposed to feeling superior or lucky, I realised how magnetic and inspiring his vulnerability and humility was.
 He inspired me so much that nearly a year later I’m still holding on to the A4 handout with the verses he taught and regularly reflect on the contents.
-That, to me, is true leadership and true inspiration.
+That, to me, is true leadership and a true inspiration.

 How do you choose an inspirational leader?